MicrosoftDocs/powerbi-docs/articles/powerbi-content-pack-alpine-metrics.md

     ![](media/powerbi-content-pack-alpine-metrics/creds2.png)

 5. Once connected, a dashboard, report and dataset will automatically be loaded.
-When completed, the tiles will update with data from your IntelliBoard account.
+When completed, the tiles will update with data from your account.

     ![](media/powerbi-content-pack-alpine-metrics/dashboard.png)